petermr/CEVOpen/annotations_2022/README.md

 **Methodology**:

-We will be collecting raw data and with the help of the correlation matrix using Kappa method will analyze the annotation and come to a certain conclusion.
+We will be collecting raw data and with the help of statistical analysis based on intern annotator agreement and correlation coefficient will analyze the annotation and come to a certain conclusion.

 **CURRENT STATUS:**